Looking at his 'stupid tax' bill * WorldNetDaily * by Dave Ramsey

 It sounds like you’re about as close to rock bottom as a person can get.
 I know it’s a scary situation, especially for a young person.
 I’ve done stupid stuff, too.
 And the stupid things I did had lots more zeroes on the end than you’re looking at right now.
 So, I’ve got some good news for you.
 There’s hope!
 The simple fact that you’re looking for help, and have realized the way you’ve been living is stupid, means you want to change.
 That’s a good thing.

 Still, when you do stupid things, you’ve got to pay what I call “stupid tax.”
 I’m talking about the consequences of your actions.
-It sounds like you’re going to have get two or three jobs, and find a really cheap car that will get you around for a while.
+It sounds like you’re going to have to get two or three jobs, and find a really cheap car that will get you around for a while.
 If you do this for maybe 12 to 18 months, and live on a very strict monthly budget, you’ll probably be able to pay off all that stupid tax you’ve accumulated.

 I think you’ve also recognized the fact that you left your integrity and self-respect on the sidelines for way too long.
 That means doing the right things really needs to be a priority from now on.
 The cool thing about the practical issues you mentioned – finding another permanent place to live, something to drive and paying off the debt – is that all this will get better because you’ve made a conscious decision to be better.